Travels with Selkit - 3

 I retreat for the day.
 The return takes longer than it should - the closely spaced parallel canals mislead me into some blind alleys from which I eventually get out and to safety.
 For tomorrow, I arrange a bicycle from the resort people.
 I need to start at first light, at least by 6 am - "by midday, this place gets too hot!"

 Before the day is done, I spend some time looking up 'Selkit'.
 First up, the 'dolphin' I imagined to sit on her head is actually a scorpion.
 Wiki says: Selkit protects the dead (protects?!) and guards the canopic jars that preserve the viscera extracted from the corpses to be mummified.
-Basically, it is quite a stretch to present her as a goddess welcoming *live* visitors as the Egypt Tourism authorities have done - but since I am a bit of a devotee now, I view this as a case of very creative repurposing!
+Basically, it is quite a stretch to present her as a goddess welcoming *live* visitors as the Egypt Tourism authorities have done - but to a devotee of sorts that I now am, this is a spot of very creative repurposing!

 0 Comments: